When AI Writes the Code, Who Preserves the Meaning?

 Data-oriented programming

-To me, that starts with making the important data explicit.
+That starts with making the important data explicit.

 Not database tables first.